Max1234-Ita/GuidaOsmand/risorse/rendering/en_highlighted_boundaries.md

 </table>

-# **Highlighted Admin Boundaries v.2**
+# **Highlighted AB & Night View**
-More highlighted Admin Boundaries, same as in the previous version; in addition, the route trail is more visible and easily recognizable in Night mode.
+More highlighted Admin Boundaries, as in the previous style; in addition, the route trail is more visible and easily recognizable in Night Mode.

 <table>
 <thead>
 	<tr>
 		<th>OsmAnd Default - Night</th>
-		<th>Highlighted Borders v.2 - Night</th>
+		<th>Highlighted AB & Night View - Night</th>
 	</tr>
 </thead>
 <tbody>